-Middle and High school students may bring a snack to eat during their second or third period class if the teacher allows.
-Students that eat in classrooms must clean their desks before the end of the class.
-These snacks should be nut free.
+Middle and High school students may bring a snack to eat if the teacher allows.
+Students who eat in classrooms must clean their desks before the end of the class.
+These snacks must be nut free.
 Teachers have the right to revoke the snack privilege.